 This is how, U. Saskatchewan VP Academic and Provost, Brett Fairbairn, fired the Director of the School of Public Health, Robert Buckingham.
 And as if the letter was not enough, he had him taken to his office by the University police where he could pick up his things, then escorted from campus, and told not to return.

 For months now, friends and colleagues at the University of Saskatchewan have been giving me the play-by-play about the TransformUS initiative, hoping that I would blog about it.
 I didn’t, though I alluded last January to that flawed process.
 I was deterred by the worry of not having a complete and balanced understanding of that situation.
 Then came the firing of Buckingham via the letter mentioned above.
-Blogging was too slow for the occasion.
-I, and many others, went on Twitter to call for the immediate resignation of both the President and the Provost.
+Blogging was too slow for the occasion, and many went on Twitter to call for the immediate resignation of both the President and the Provost.

 Fairbairn eventually resigned and the president, Ilene Busch-Vishniac, was fired by the Board.
 You would think that the only remaining contention is whether she should have been fired with cause.
 Wrong!